-- I. Responsibility for Selection of Instructional Materials - A. The board is responsible for matters relating to the operation of the District. - B. The responsibility for the selection of instructional materials is delegated to the professionally trained and licensed employees of the school system. - C. While selection of materials may involve many people including principals, teacher-librarian, students, parents and community members, the responsibility for coordinating the selection of most instructional materials and making the recommendation for the purchase rests with licensed employees. - D. Responsibility for coordinating the selection of instructional materials for distribution to classes will rest with the licensed employees, principal and superintendent. - E. If the board appoints an ad hoc committee to make recommendations on the selection of instructional materials, the ad hoc committee is formed and appointed in compliance with the board policy on Ad Hoc Committees. - 1.
-The superintendent will inform the committee as to their role and responsibility in the process. - 2.
-The following statement is given to the ad hoc committee members:
+I. Responsibility for Selection of Instructional Materials

+A. The board is responsible for matters relating to the operation of the Community School District.

+- B. The responsibility for the selection of instructional materials is delegated to the professionally trained and licensed employees of the school system.
+For the purpose of this rule the term "instructional materials" includes printed and multimedia materials (not equipment), whether considered text materials or library materials.
+The board retains the final authority for the approval of textbooks. - C. While selection of materials may involve many people including principals, teacher-librarian, students, parents and community members, the responsibility for coordinating the selection of most instructional materials and making the recommendation for the purchase rests with licensed employees. - D. Responsibility for coordinating the selection of text materials for distribution to classes will rest with the licensed employees, principal and superintendent.
+For the purpose of this rule the term 'text materials' includes textbooks and other printed and nonprinted material provided in multiple copies for use of a total class or major segment of a class.